Skip to main content

 anthropic:claude-opus-4-7Claude Opus

-The Anthropic provider extracts any system-role message and passes it as the top-level system parameter, as required by the Anthropic Messages API.
-The max_tokens is fixed at 4096.
+The Anthropic provider extracts any system-role message and passes it as the top-level system parameter, as required by the Anthropic Messages API. max_tokens defaults to 4096 but is overridden per node by max_tokens_per_call.

 Ollama